DevSecOps-1/DevSecOps/README.md

 - **Incident Response Plan:** Develop and maintain an incident response plan to handle potential security breaches or leaks of sensitive information.
 - **Regular Drills:** Conduct regular drills to ensure that the response team is prepared to handle security incidents effectively.

-By integrating these security considerations into your pipeline, you can better ensure compliance with cybersecurity practices and manage sensitive information securely.
-Adjust these strategies based on the specific needs and regulatory requirements of your organization.
+By integrating these security considerations into pipeline, we can better ensure compliance with cybersecurity practices and manage sensitive information securely.
+Adjust these strategies based on the specific needs and regulatory requirements of our organization.